Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/Update-AzSentinelBookmark.md

 ```powershell
 PS C:\> Update-AzSentinelBookmark -ResourceGroupName "MyResourceGroup" -WorkspaceName "MyWorkspaceNAme" -BookmarkId "MyBookmarkId" -Notes "Found something interesting"
 ```
 The command updates the Bookmark by setting the *Notes* property.
-All other propreties stay the same.
+All other properties stay the same.

 ### Example 2
 ```powershell
 PS C:\> $Bookmark = Get-AzSentinelBookmark -ResourceGroupName "MyResourceGroup" -WorkspaceName "MyWorkspaceNAme" -BookmarkId "MyBookmarkId"
 PS C:\> $Bookmark | Set-AzSentinelBookmark -Notes "Found something interesting"
 ```
 The first command gets the Bookmark by *BookmarkId* from the specified workspace, and then stores it in the $Bookmark variable.
 The second command updates the Notes property.
-All other propreties stay the same.
+All other properties stay the same.

 ## PARAMETERS